Adhesive Transfer operates during Galling

 Across the circumferential cross-section viewed in Figure \ref{NSMMain}, an additional smaller galling peak can be also be seen, Figure \ref{NSMSmallPeak}.
 If this small peak is mapped using EDX, it can be seen that unlike in Figures \ref{NSMMain}, the entirety of the peak appears to be made up of a number of mechanically mixed regions of 304L and 316L stainless steels, Figure \ref{NSMSmallPeak}.
 Given that the regions of 304L seem to be isolated within the 316L material within the peak, that all regions of 304L appear relatively thin and long, and that the volume of 316L material within the peak does not appear to have all come from this galling trough, it appears an alternative explanation for the galling peak morphology is required.
 The most likely possibility is that multiple instances of galling and adhesive transfer have occurred, resulting in a galling peak with a layered internal structure, Figure \ref{NSMSmallPeak}(d), and when considering the volume of 316L, a peak which is considerably larger than the associated trough size would suggest.

-In summary, as with self-mated 316L stainless steel, non self-mated 304L vs 316L galling pairs were found to gall via the wedge formation and growth mechanism.
+In summary, as with self-mated 316L stainless steel, non self-mated 304L vs 316L galling pairs appear to gall via the wedge formation and growth, or Archard adhesive wear, mechanism.
 Due to chemical variations between the two alloys (namely the incorporation of molybdenum in 304L), adhesive transfer was observed between surfaces.
 Mechanical mixing between surfaces was also observed, in addition to the previously observed mechanical mixing in a single surface.
 A series of smaller galling peaks were observed to have formed, likely through successive galling and adhesive transfer events.